-Nikon has developed a habit of making very attractive entry level DSLRs which are cleverly designed so that they are enjoyable to shoot with.
-Arriving on the market in September 2010, the D3100 is no exception to this trend.
-This camera stands as a great start up camera.
-In fact, It was designed in a way that makes it easy and enjoyable for those who are new to photography and wish to learn the basics.
+Nikon has developed a habit of making very attractive entry-level DSLRs that are cleverly designed so that they are enjoyable to shoot with.
+Arriving on the market in September 2010, the Nikon D3100 is no exception to this trend and is one of the best beginning digital cameras.
+The Nikon D3100 price tag also makes it an affordable, entry-level DSLR.

 - 14.2 megapixels

 - ISO 100-3200 range

 - 1080/24p video recording